PowerShell/PSDesiredStateConfiguration/README.md

 # PSDesiredStateConfiguration module

+> [!NOTE]
-**NOTE: A new version of this platform is in development.
-Although the direction is language agnostic, the vision includes compatability with existing commmunity resources.
-Please submit your feedback on [DSC version 3](https://github.com/powershell/dsc).**
+> The next generation of this platform is in development.
+Please submit your feedback on [DSC v3](https://github.com/powershell/dsc).

 **PSDesiredStateConfiguration** (DSC) is the PowerShell module that enables writing configuration as code.